davidlougheed/trail-guide-app/README.md

 easy for users to update content and make it accessible for a CI pipeline to integrate the content into a binary.

+Test data is used with permission from the Queen's University Biological Station.

 ## About

 This is a flexible React Native + Expo app for creating a trail guide with